thursdaybw/BasiqVoyager/web/docs/Phase_5_-_Establishing_and_Debugging_Basiq_API_Connection_in_PHP-blog.md

-# Status: BasicVoyager - Establishing and Debugging Basiq API Connection in PHP
+# Blog: BasicVoyager - Establishing and Debugging Basiq API Connection in PHP

 Before we start, we had some more work to do: